popeindustries/buddy/README.md

 #### Manage *JS* dependencies?

 *JS* dependencies are declared by use of `require()` expressions, and closely follow the module semantics as used in [Node.js](http://nodejs.org/api/modules.html).
 This makes it possible to write modules for the browser the same way as you would for Node.js server environments.
 Although **buddy** preserves similar author-time semantics, run-time behaviour does differ.
 In Node.js modules, each file is wrapped in a function closure to provide an isolated scope for module-level variable/function/class declarations, ensuring that there are no conflicts between modules.
-In the browser, however, wrapping each module in a closure can impose significant startup [cost](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules/) and overhead.
+In the browser, however, wrapping each module in a closure can impose significant start-up [cost](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules/) and overhead.
 As a result, for performance reasons, **buddy** flattens all modules into a shared scope, renames all declarations, and inlines all calls to `require()`:

 ```json
 {